mrkearden/UMATLIB/README.md

 has a yield of 57000 at a strain 0f 0.002 E=28.5E7 then E=3.89E5 after that

-full input constants are poisson ratio,strain1,stress1,strain2,stress2,write flag 1=yes anything else is no, element to write -1=all elements integration point to write -1 =all
+full input constants are poisson ratio,strain1,stress1,strain2,stress2,ultimate strain

 Example in the test cases
 Material 1